TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/About.rst

 Prerequisite
 ============

-This guides assumes you have read the :ref:`Getting Started Tutorial <t3start:start>` and are familiar with the following general concepts of TYPO3 CMS:
+This guides assumes you have read the :ref:`Getting Started Tutorial <t3start:start>` and are familiar with the following general :ref:`concepts of TYPO3 CMS<t3start:concepts>`:

-* :ref:`t3start:backend-and-frontend`
+* Backend and Frontend
-* :ref:`t3start:general-backend-structure`
+* General Backend Structure
-* :ref:`t3start:page-tree`
+* The Page Tree
-* :ref:`t3start:page-content`
+* Pages and Page Content

 .. _examples: